Spatially Varying Nanophotonic Neural Networks: Discussion

 \subsection{Experimental Setup}

-We built two setups as described in detail in Supplementary Note \note{7}: The first one is used to experimentally measured the PSFs of the metalens array samples.
-In this setup, a 520 nm pigtailed fiber laser is used as the light source and a CMOS sensor is used as the detector.
-A microscopic objective together with a relay lens is used to magnify the PSF measurement on the detector plane.
-The second setup is used to realize the designed optical system and to measure the image features, as shown in Figure~\hyperref[fig:sim-cls-cifar10]{2a} and Figure~\hyperref[fig:sim-cls-cifar10]{2b}.
-In this setup, the green channel of a smartphone OLED display that is placed at the designed object distance, is used as the incoherent light source, and a large-area CMOS sensor is placed at the focal plane of the metalens array device.
+We built two experimental setups to characterize the optical performance of metalens array samples, as described in detail in Supplementary Note \note{7}: The first one is used to experimentally measure the PSFs of the metalens array samples.
+In this setup, a $\SI{520}{nm}$ pigtailed single-mode fiber laser is used to mimic a point light source, and a CMOS sensor is used as the detector to measure the intensity response of a metalens array sample upon the incidence of a point light source positioned at the designed object distance.
+A microscope objective, together with a relay lens, is used to magnify the PSF measurement on the detector plane.
+The second setup is used to realize the designed optical system and to measure the image features, as shown in Figure~\hyperref[fig:exp-val-cifar10-1]{2a} and Figure~\hyperref[fig:exp-val-cifar10-1]{2b}.
+In this setup, the green channel of a smartphone OLED display that is placed at the designated object distance is used as the incoherent light source, and a large-area CMOS sensor is placed at the focal plane of the metalens array device.
 The smartphone and the sensor are controlled by a computer and synchronized such that when the dataset images are displayed on the smartphone sequentially, the sensor captures the corresponding image features of all the metalens elements in a single shot.